gayagur/getAjob/README.md

 # 🎓 Student Job Finder

-A lightning-fast, visually polished job search web app built with [Streamlit](https://streamlit.io).
+A lightning-fast, visually polished job search web app built with streamlit.
 Designed for students and junior developers in Israel, this app finds **real, direct job links** — not just job boards.

 ---